Prezent/prezent-crud-bundle/src/Resources/doc/events.md

 ### `getForm()`

 Returns the current form instance.
 Always `null` during a `delete` action.
+You can add errors to the form during the `PreFlushEvent` but not during the `PostFlushEvent`.

 ### `getObject()`